ewang0/ewang0/README.md

 ### Hi, I'm Eric 🖖

 I’m a freelance software engineer based out of New York City.
 Graduating with a B.A. from Dartmouth College in 2020, I went on to work professionally as a Front End Engineer for both Amazon and Lippincott before transitioning to freelance work full time.
-Currently, I take on my own freelance projects, and have teamed up with a designer to form Two Pixel Studio, a full-service design and development agency.

 Check out my personal portflio at: https://www.ericwang.work/

-Check out Two Pixel Studio at: https://www.twopixel.studio/

 #### Skills
 <p>